Following delays and schedule changes, Gators men's basketball team finally set for Bubbleville season-opener

 So, he may not know how his team will look come Wednesday afternoon, but White’s had more than just a glimpse or two of the opponent — when it comes to season-openers, it’s just another peculiar aspect in a time where anomalies have become more of the status quo rather than outliers.

 “Army’s really impressive with, believe it or not, their discipline, right.
 Their how hard they play, how well they execute, their connectivity.
 They seem to be in incredible shape, they change ends of the floor really well, they execute really well, and they’re very unique offensively.
 They’ll play a style that I’m not sure we’ll see again the rest of the year, so that presents major challenges of course,” White said.
 “And for that next game, just because it’s such a quick turn, and they were on TV last night, we peaked at it.
 I watched the game live last night and those guys are, again, a unique offense, playing a lot of five-out, playing a lot of four and five guards.
-And again up-tempo, so I’m concerned about our wind, really, in these next two games.
-And obviously, it’s the first game first, but a team that plays really fast, but offensively and defensively, plays a lot of guys, and I’m hopeful that we can match them in terms of our conditioning and our wind based on everything that we’ve seen here the last couple weeks.”
+And again up-tempo, so I’m concerned about our wind, really, in these next two games."

 Season opener